AnatDean/testing-testing-123/README.md

 })); // the named export helper is now set to jest.fn(), and fetcher to a specific mock implementation
 ```

+#### Extra...

+> `module.exports` === `export default`
+>
+> and
+>
+> `exports.name` === `export const name`

+---

 ## Tasks

 1. Work on the operations functions / tests.
 The solutions have already been written so you can focus on the difference in mocking named versus default exports.

-Keep in mind AAA.
+   - Keep in mind AAA.

 2. Work on the calculator function.
 The solution to this hasn't been written.

-   It should take 2 numbers, a and b as well as an operator function.
+   - It should take 2 numbers, a and b as well as an operator function.
-   Consider how you would UNIT test this (i.e. it should be irrelevant which operator function is passed) and how you could do an Integration test.
+   - Consider how you would UNIT test this (i.e. it should be irrelevant which operator function is passed) and how you could do an Integration test.

 3. Work on the makepayment testing.
-The solution has already been sorted so you can focus on testing
+The solution has already been sorted so you can focus on testing.

-   Again consider how you may UNIT vs Integration test this.
+   - Again consider how you may UNIT vs Integration test this.
-   Extra: Note that the function has some mutating behaviour: consider how you could test both the output of the function and any other effects it has.
+   - Extra: Note that the function has some mutating behaviour: consider how you could test both the output of the function and any other effects it has.